Virtual exemption permits for Blue Badge holders

 How the Scheme Works

 In addition to the formal statutory consultation with emergency services, discussions have taken place, in particular with the London Ambulance Service to discuss their operational requirements.
-The London Ambulance Service very much welcome the changes on Warwick Road itself, which removes the previous physical emergency gate at the width restriction, and replaces this with a camera-controlled closure, which emergency vehicles can pass through unhindered.
+The London Ambulance Service very much welcomed the changes on Warwick Road itself, which removed the previous physical emergency gate at the width restriction, and replaced this with a camera-controlled closure, which emergency vehicles can pass through unhindered.
 The emergency services are able to use both Warwick Road and Brownlow Road to pass through the area or to access side streets within the area.

-No. Vehicle access will be maintained to all roads within the area.
-Vehicle access may be limited to in/out of the same end of the road, but none of the roads will be completely closed to motor traffic, enabling access and deliveries to continue.
+No. Vehicle access is maintained to all roads within the area.
+Vehicle access may be limited to in/out of the same end of the road, but none of the roads are completely closed to motor traffic, enabling access and deliveries to continue.

-How will refuse trucks and other large vehicles such as delivery vans access the area?
+How do refuse trucks and other large vehicles such as delivery vans access the area?

-Deliveries / visitors to the area will use the same access points as residents.
-Refuse vehicles, as well as emergency vehicles, will have dispensation to be able to pass through camera enforced closures
+Deliveries / visitors to the area use the same access points as residents.
+Refuse vehicles, as well as emergency vehicles, have dispensation to be able to pass through camera enforced modal filters.

 How do I access/exit the area if A406 is shut?